-The data collection field period for this survey was July 5 to July 17, 2022.
-Postcard notifications were mailed to all ATP panelists with a known residential address on July 5.
+The data collection field period for this survey was July 5-17, 2022.
+Postcard notifications were mailed to all ATP panelists with a known residential address on July 5, 2022.

 Invitations were sent out in two separate launches: Soft Launch and Full Launch.
-Sixty ATP panelists and 456 KnowledgePanel panelists were included in the soft launch, which began with an initial invitation sent on July 5.
-The ATP panelists chosen for the initial soft launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
-All remaining English- and Spanish-speaking panelists were included in the full launch and were sent an invitation on July 6.
+Sixty ATP panelists and 456 KP panelists were included in the Soft Launch, which began with an initial invitation sent on July 5, 2022.
+The ATP panelists chosen for the initial Soft Launch were known responders who had completed previous ATP surveys within one day of receiving their invitation.
+All remaining English- and Spanish-speaking panelists were included in the Full Launch and were sent an invitation on July 6, 2022.